laurenriffe/Riffe-Python-Portfolio/TidyData-Project/README.md

 # 🏅 Welcome to the Tidy Data Olympics Project! 🏆

-📌 Project Overview
+# 📌 Project Overview

 The Tidy Data Project 📊 focuses on cleaning and visualizing data from the 2008 Olympics medalists dataset 🏆.
 The goal is to ensure the dataset adheres to tidy data principles by structuring it properly—each variable has its own column, each observation is in a separate row, and each data type is consistent.
 The project also includes visualizations to highlight key insights from the cleaned data.

 🔗 View the Tidy Data Project Repository

-🛠️ Instructions
+# 🛠️ Instructions

-⚙️ Prerequisites
 Ensure you have the following dependencies installed:

 🐍 Python 3.x